megabyte112/indigo/README.md

 # Welcome to Indigo!

-An Arch-based Linux distro that is meant to look good right out of the box, with pre-configured `bspwm`, `dwm`, and `Qtile` window managers, possibly with more on the way.
+An Arch-based Linux distro that is meant to look good right out of the box.

 Indigo includes: